edwin-dacaret/picoCTF2021/tab-tab-attack.md

 **WRITEUP**

 The challenge provides 1 ZIP file.
-After unzip the file,  I tried a CAT command on "static" file, just for take a look in that content.
+After unzip the file,  I tried a CAT command on "fang-of-haynekhtnamet" file, just for take a look in that content.
 And, boom, find there the flag.
 Between some disorder, but in plain text.

 ![File type](https://i.imgur.com/UcbWtW6.png)